All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 If you're stuck in a house, you really couldn't afford in the first place.

-Barney Frank is a well-paid spokesman for Freddie May and Freddie MacBoar assumes Republicans will go along with this limited time offer.
+Borrowers assumes Republicans will go along with this limited time offer.

-The Bank of Obama is closely affiliated with Obama for president 2012.
+The Bank of Obama is closely affiliated with Obama for President 2012.

 Well, that explains it.

-Back to the audio soundbite here.
+Back to the audio soundbites here.

-The drive-by's went nuts with my assessment of Mitt Romney's statement that don't worry about the poor.
+The drive-bys went nuts with my assessment of Mitt Romney's statement that don't worry about the poor.

-They got a safety net, I'll fix it if it breaks.
+I'll fix it if it breaks.

-I've worried about the middle class.
+I'm worried about the middle class.

-Having a lot of fun with Heileman is the uh national affairs editor at New York magazine.
+Heilaman is the national affairs editor at New York Magazine.

-He's on Scarborough Show.
+He's on Scarborough's show.

-we're all going to have to worry.
+Joe, this is where, God love you, we're all going to have to worry.

 Even us rich people in the media, Joe.